The Overlooked Importance of Heading Tags for SEO

 2) Use Headers to Provide Organization

 As we talked about above, header tags bring structure into your content.
 More specifically, every header needs to give the reader a good idea of the information they can get from the next block of text on the page.
 Think of your content pieces as stand-alone books.
-The H1 tag is the title and then H2s, H3s…are the subsequent chapters.
+The H1 header is the title and then H2s, H3s…are the subsequent chapters.

 3) Use Headers to Break up Text